Why it’s good for kids to get outdoors and get dirty

 It reduces the risk of poor vision

 Sounds unlikely?
-Well, one study found just an extra 45 minutes a day outside reduced the risk of short-sightedness by 10%.
+Well, one study found just an extra 45 minutes a day outside reduced the risk of short-sightedness9 by 10%.

 It sparks cognitive development

-Interacting with natural surroundings has been found to improve memory.
-Plus, when combined with the opportunity of real play (the kind that’s active, physical and self-directed), results in better concentration skills post-play, too.
+Interacting with natural surroundings has been found to improve memory10.
+Plus, when combined with the opportunity of real play (the kind that’s active, physical and self-directed), results in better concentration skills11 post-play, too.

 Bringing the outside into play